What is Academic Advising?

 How does academic advising happen?

-Setting up your advising appointment
+Set up your advising appointment.

 - If you have chosen a major, schedule your appointment in advance with the major department or department advisor directly.
-If you are undeclared, schedule your appointment with the Office of Academic Advising and Retention at email@example.com.
+If you are undeclared, schedule your appointment with the Office of Academic Advising at firstname.lastname@example.org.

 - If you have a double major or minor, visit both departments for advising needs.